-Because progressive, experiential learning models offer innate and constant opportunities to differentiate instruction and because our classroom relationship building promote and opportunities attention, curriculum individualized our supports learners all modalities, needs, and exceptionalities.
+Because progressive, experiential learning models offer innate and constant opportunities to differentiate instruction and because our classroom structures promote relationship building and opportunities for individualized attention, our curriculum supports learners of all modalities, needs, and exceptionalities.
 Teachers will receive training in best practices for multi-aged, arts-integrated, and project-based learning in addition to professional development on experiential learning, pbl, and culturally responsive teaching so as to best support TESG's diverse targeted population.